qwertyuioplkjhgfdsazx/PSP-CFGS-2223/UD02/UD02_EN.md

 > Concurrency problems do not always occur in the same way, since the execution is not deterministic.
 The algorithm that generates an error when 1000 threads increment a shared variable by 1000 units can work correctly in most cases with 10 threads and an increment of 10 units per thread.
 However, the risk that an algorithm might fail, even if the chance is low, is normally unacceptable in computing.

 The order of execution, on the other hand, has to do with the dependencies that can occur between blocks of code depending on the order of execution.
-If, for Example, a block of code needs as input data generated as output by another block, this will cause a dependency, since in a multithreaded system there is no control over the order of executions unless synchronization mechanisms are established.
+If, for Example, a block of code needs input data generated as output by another block, this will cause a dependency, since in a multithreaded system there is no control over the order of executions unless synchronization mechanisms are established.

 This section presents the most important terms and concepts related to concurrency problems, as well as these problems and their possible solutions.